Pecans of Texas, Featuring the LaBahia Pecan

 |Contact Name||Adam Arnold|

 The pecan is one of the most iconic symbols of Texas and is deeply tied to our history and culture.
-Did you know that we nearly lost the pecan or that there are multiple varieties in existence?
-Here in Washington, we have a unique, old Pecan that has witnessed much of our state’s history.
-On June 16th, come hear its story and learn more about the state tree.
+Did you know that we nearly lost the pecan, or that there are multiple varieties in existence?
+Here at Washington, we have a unique, old pecan tree that has witnessed much of our state’s history.
+Come on out and hear its story and learn more about the state tree.